 MRSweb is a mobile-optimized web app that allows users to login and access their MRSware data.
 As compared to Sync, there are many more fields available and functions that can be performed.
 The data that is accessed via MRSweb is coming directly from MRSware -- it is not synchronized or stored on the device, instead being live and the same that you see in MRSware Desktop at any given moment.

 Following is a table showing a comparison and discussion of what each tool does and where it fits in your mobile access plans:

 You might initially look at this table and ask yourself "what is the point of sync if it is limited in the fields that it exchanges between device and MRSware?"
 Well, it does have its uses, the primary of which is that it copies information into the primary apps that ship with the device.
 Those apps, created by the manufacturer of the device, are (hopefully) designed to be the best experience that the device has to offer.
 For example, the calendar is formatted to fit the screen just right and provide the right touch areas to respond best to the user.

 On the other hand, MRSweb is designed to work consistently (the same) across many different device types.
 Since it is consistent we can do training and support once and that information applies equally well whether a user has a tablet or a phone, iOS or Android.
 However, also because it is the same across devices it is unable to take advantage of any special features one particular device has that another may not...
 Perhaps there is a particular style of navigation that a device uses or special settings area that it provides that adds value but would not be available to a MRSweb-type application.

 In summary, Sync copies data to your device's native apps; MRSweb provides fuller access to MRSware features on all devices.

-contains updates for shows and conferences we will be attending, product releases and enhancements, and general markety-stuff.
+contains updates for shows and conferences we will be attending, product releases and enhancements (the changelog), and general market engagement articles